If someone says “it’s all Greek to me,” they mean something is difficult to understand due to its complexity.

 Why do people say “it’s all Greek to me”?
-The idea with this idiom is that foreign languages are hard to understand.
-Indeed, imagine someone trying to give you instructions in an unfamiliar language.
-You wouldn’t be able to understand a word they are saying!
-Yes, it’d be unintelligible.
-So this phrase is using this concept as an analogy: When we’re confused by somethings, it’s as if the thing we are trying to grasp is in another language.
+The idea here is that foreign languages and the difficulty involved in understanding them.
+Indeed, imagine someone gave you instructions in an unfamiliar language.
+You would hardly grasp a word they are saying—it’d be unintelligible.
+Thus, this phrase is using this concept as an analogy.
+When we’re confused by something, it’s as if the thing we are trying to understand is in another language.
 In this case, it’s the Greek language.

 Anyways, this common saying dates back to at least the early 17th century.
 It’s used by two different playwrights from this time period: Thomas Dekkar and William Shakespeare.
 In Dekkar’s play Patient Grissel from 1603, it reads:

 “FAR: Asking for some Greek poet, to him he fails.
 I’ll be sworn he knows not so much as one character of the tongue.

 Not long after this, Shakespeare used the expression in Julius Casear, 1616: